Retainers vs. Permanent Retainers: What’s Best After Braces?

 Some patients choose a combination approach, using a permanent retainer on the lower front teeth (where relapse is most common) and a removable retainer for the upper teeth or for nighttime wear.
 This hybrid approach can provide the benefits of both types while minimizing some of the drawbacks.

 Maintaining removable retainers requires establishing a consistent daily routine.
 Always remove your retainer before eating and store it in its protective case to prevent loss or damage.
 Never wrap it in napkins or tissues, as this is a common way retainers end up in the trash.
+Clean your removable retainer daily using a soft toothbrush and mild soap.
+Avoid hot water, which can warp the plastic material of clear retainers.
+Never use toothpaste, as it can scratch the retainer surface and create areas where bacteria can accumulate.

 Protecting Your Investment for Life